-5.1 INITIAL CERTIFICATION
+5.1 Initial Certification

-For the initial certification audit to be completed, the auditee must be a Certified Organization or be in the process of becoming one in which case the final certification decision is conditioned on becoming a Certified Organization.
-The SFI 2022 certificate(s), Forest Management Standard, Fiber Sourcing Standard, Chain-of-Custody Standard, Certified Sourcing Standard, the SFI Small Lands Group Certification Module or the SFI Small Scale Forest Management Module for Indigenous Peoples and Families cannot be issued by the certification body until the applicant has become a Certified Organization.
-It should be noted that the SFI 2022 Standards and Rules is a publicly available document and, as such, anyone who wants to can offer their opinion on an organization's conformance to it.
-However, because "Sustainable Forestry Initiative" and "SFI" are registered service marks, an entity would infringe on this ownership in violation of the federal intellectual property laws if they were to use the service marks in a public claim about the opinion without becoming a Certified Organization.
+For the initial certification audit to be completed, the auditee must be an Certified Organization or be in the process of becoming one in which case the final certification decision is conditioned on becoming a Certified Organization.
+The SFI certificate(s), Forest Management Standard, Fiber Sourcing Standard, Chain of Custody Standard or Certified Sourcing Standard cannot be issued by the certification body until the applicant has become an SFI Program Participant.
+It should be noted that the SFI 2022 Standards and Rules is a publicly available document and, as such, anyone who wants to can offer their "opinion" on an organization's conformance to it.
+However, because "Sustainable Forestry Initiative" and "SFI" are registered service marks, an entity would infringe on this ownership in violation of the federal intellectual property laws if they were to use the service marks in a public claim about the "opinion" without becoming an Certified Organization.